Drones, AI, and big data in forest ecology

 Largely inspired by the wokflow developed by Michael Koontz.

-Next, I use a varible-window filter algorithm (implemented in the ForestTools R package) to detect individual tree canopies from the canopy height model.
+Next, we use a varible-window filter algorithm (implemented in the ForestTools R package) to detect individual tree canopies from the canopy height model.

 The final step is to identify individual trees to species.
-I am developing a workflow to use the photos of each tree as input to a convolutional neural network (CNN) computer vision model for identification of trees to species.
+We are developing a workflow to use the photos of each tree as input to a convolutional neural network (CNN) computer vision model for identification of trees to species.

 This project is supported by: